 Whether you use these books to introduce healthy emotions to your child or you simply talk to them about how they’re feeling, it’s important to start with simple emotions.

 When kids can name their feelings, they have the basic understanding they need to develop more complex Character skills like empathy.
-At Begin, we build fun, engaging games about feelings into many of our award-winning early learning products for kids ages 2+, including the ad-free, kid-safe Learn with Sesame Street and HOMER apps.
+At Begin, we know how much that matters.